sam1016yu/DB-Exp-Sensitivity/README.md

 ## Source code

-Please see the README in each folder to see how to setup environment, build and run each work.
+Please refer to the README in each folder to see how to setup environment, build and run each work.

 ## Settings corresponding to figures in the paper